gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 We all know how horrible the optimization of the game was at release.
 Unfortunately, we still don't have a one-for-all solution - but that doesn't mean we can't make things better.

-## Prerequisites and info

-!!! warning ""
-    - Make sure your [drivers](../preparation.md/#drivers) are up-to-date.
-    - Disable `Shader Pre-caching` in :material-steam: Steam, located in `Settings` - `Downloads`.
-    - If you are a Linux user, skip to [configuration](#configuration), since Proton already uses DXVK.
-    - DXVK does not officially support Windows.
-This doesn't mean that you can't use it on Windows, though.

 ## What is DXVK?

 [DXVK](https://github.com/doitsujin/dxvk) is a translation layer that converts DirectX API calls to Vulkan.